JoelIRamos/JoelIRamos/README.md

 - Know about my latest and greatest achivements in my [CV](https://github.com/JoelIRamos/Portfolio/blob/main/Certificates_and_Diplomas/Curr%C3%ADculum-vitae-JoelRamos.pdf).

-- Fun fact: **I have an huge collection of playing cards.
+- Fun fact: **I have an vast collection of playing cards.
 My favorite ones are from Theory11**.

 <br>